 In addition to the FAQ and tutorials mentioned above, you can contact PCProtect via 24/7 live chat, ticketed email, or Twitter.
 The Facebook and Google+ pages do not appear to be working at the present time.

 The website invites you to download the free version of PCProtect.
-Once installed, this will perform scans, which invariably alert you to an alarming number of threats.
-When you try to fix these threats, you are invited to purchase a licence.
+Once installed, this will perform scans which invariably alert you to an alarming number of threats.
+When you try to fix these threats, you are invited to purchase a license.

 The Windows PCProtect Software

 PCProtect does have a very smart-looking Windows VPN interface.

 It is also very easy to use.
 Just hit the big green “Scan Now” button and it will start scanning your entire system.